 Like Ty Murray on his bull, I need to be able to control myself in how I respond to my horse.
-Not only to win, but more importantly to be safe.
+Not only to have fun or to win, but more importantly… to be safe.
 Natural Horsemanship teaches me that being good with horses is more than having the physical ability to perform a Piaffe or a Slide Stop.
 I also need the skill and knowledge to control the mental and emotional states of both my horse and me.

 Horses learn through repetition but they can also become bored and dull with routine.
-Horses that are constantly drilled for any type of competition often breakdown mentally before they breakdown physically.
-Competition on any level is stressful for both horse and rider.
+Horses that are constantly drilled for any type of riding or competition often breakdown mentally before they breakdown physically.
+Striving for success on any level can be stressful for both horse and rider.

-Cross Training with your horse is easy, fun and can make a significant positive improvement in any equine discipline.
+Cross Training with your horse can relieve stress for both horse and rider.
+It can be is easy, fun and make a significant positive improvement in any equine discipline.

 If most of your horse activity is trail riding, learning how to ride over small jumps or practicing more sophisticated communication with simple Dressage exercises can become your Cross Training.
 For those who jump, practice a little Dressage.
-Learning how to go over small jumps in harmony with your horse greatly improves your balance, your seat and your confidence.
-Learning where each one of your horses feet are at all times, knowing how to move your horse laterally and many other Dressage exercises are wonderful ways to improve your lightness, flexibility and control in any discipline.
+For Dressage riders, learning how to go over small jumps in harmony with your horse greatly improves your balance, your seat and your confidence.
+For all riders, learning where each one of your horses feet are at all times, knowing how to move your horse laterally and many other Dressage exercises are wonderful ways to improve your lightness, flexibility and control in any discipline.

 The take home message is that horses are just like humans.
 If every time they see us they think:

-One of the wonderful things about my Natural Horsemanship Clinics is at one time or another everyone gets to do some Cross Training with their horse.
-Our English riders learn to ride without a bit, and our Western riders are learn about collection.
-By the time the Clinic is over not only have we improved our relationship with our horse, we have all accomplished something just as important…we’ve had fun!
+One of the wonderful things about my Natural Horsemanship Clinics – See: http://www.hayesisforhorses.com/about-clinics/ - is at one time or another everyone gets to do some Cross Training with their horse.
+Our English riders learn to ride without a bit and with just a halter and our Western riders learn about collection.
+By the time the Clinic is over not only have we improved our relationship with our horse, we have all accomplished something just as important…we’ve had fun! ©TimHayes2017